Pānia Papa: Revitalization of the Māori language

 In 2019, the broadcaster Miriama Kamo and her husband Michael Dreaver approached Papa with a plan to publish a hundred books in Māori over the next twenty-five years.
 They named the initiative Kotahi Rau Pukapuka, or one hundred books.
 Until then, the number of books being published in Māori for the general reader had been less than one a year.
 The initiative's first four books were translations of Paulo Coelho's The Alchemist, J. K. Rowling's Harry Potter and the Philosopher's Stone, and Dr. Seuss' Oh, the Places You'll Go!, as well as an original non-fiction book on Māori ceremonial dances and songs written by Tīmoti Kāretu, called Mātāmua ko te Kupu!
 In a separate initiative, Penguin New Zealand published Māori translations of the New Zealand classic Whale Rider by Witi Ihimaera and Diary of a Wimpy Kid by Jeff Kinney.
 Previously, publication in Māori had not been considered viable because of the low number of potential readers, but there are now clear signs of the number of Māori speakers increasing.

 In 2021 it was announced that Papa would be a member of the faculty for a new two-year master's degree course at the indigenous tertiary education provider, Te Wānanga o Aotearoa.
 There was high demand for the course, which was fully subscribed without any promotion, reflecting the increased interest in te reo.

+Papa collaborated with composer Robert Wiremu to create Toiere, a work that combines arias from classical music, waiata and the Māori language.
+Papa translated the lyrics of arias by Bizet, Rossini, Mozart, Offenbach and Verdi into Māori and Wiremu arranged the music.
+The waiata included a new one Te Iere Tōiri which was written to honour Dame Kiri te Kanawa.
+Toiere was performed at the Auckland Arts Festival in 2025.

+Honours and awards

 In the 2023 New Year Honours, Papa was appointed an Officer of the New Zealand Order of Merit, for services to Māori language education and broadcasting.
+In July 2026, Papa was elected as a Companion of the Royal Society Te Apārangi, for "a sustained and eminent contribution to the revitalisation of te reo Māori".

+She was a finalist in the New Zealand Book Awards for Children and Young Adults for the Wright Family Foundation Te Kura Pounamu Award with authors Miriama Kamo and Rangi Matamua, illustrator Isobel Joy Te Aho-White, and co-translator Leon Blake for their book Matariki ki te Ao in 2025.